Madison Snow: Paul Miller Racing

-After running a partial season in 2015 with Wright Motorsports and Park Place Motorsports, Snow returned to full-time IMSA competition in 2016 with Paul Miller Racing.
-Finishing 3rd in his opening season, Snow returned to the team for the following two seasons.
-In 2018, he and co-driver Bryan Sellers were crowned class champions, netting two victories and eight podiums to extend a four point gap over second-placed Katherine Legge.
-Snow promptly left the team, electing to focus on his family business, Universal Industrial Sales.

-Snow left as a result of driver rating adjustments that would have prevented him from competing with Sellers and Paul Miller Racing the following season.
+After running a partial season in 2015 with Wright Motorsports and Park Place Motorsports; Snow returned to full-time IMSA competition in 2016 with Paul Miller Racing and was paired with Bryan Sellers in a Lamborghini Huracan GT3.
+They finished 3rd in the championship that year with a total of three podiums, including a win at Virginia International Raceway.
+In 2017 the duo had two podium finished, and after a penalty resulting in loss of championship points, they finished 9th.
+In 2018 Snow and Sellers won the GTD Championship, as well as the 2018 12 Hours of Sebring and the Northeast Grand Prix at Lime Rock Park.
+The duo took 9 podium finishes out of 12 races.
+They narrowly beat Katherine Legge in what remains the hardest fought GTD championship to date, requiring an average finish of 3rd place.
+Following the conclusion of their championship winning season, Snow left racing as a result of driver rating adjustments that would have prevented him from competing alongside Sellers.
 While his FIA Drivers' Categorization status would remain Silver, defining him as an amateur driver, IMSA was set to upgrade his status to Gold, defining him as a professional driver in IMSA-organized competitions.
 Due to competition requirements that GTD class entries must field one professional and one amateur driver, Snow would not have been able to continue alongside Sellers due to both holding a professional status, contributing to his decision to end his racing career.